zhorton34/laravel-make-facades/README.md

 	// Auto Alias Facades
 	// Only works if
 	// 1.
-You use php artisan publish to add the AliasCreatedFacadesServiceProvider
+You use php artisan publish to add the AutoAliasFacadesServiceProvider
 	// 2.
-All Service Classes Related To Generated Facades are registered to AliasCreatedFacadesService Provider's $bindings = [] array
+All Service Classes Related To Generated Facades are registered to AutoAliasFacadesService Provider's $bindings = [] array
 	'auto_alias_facades' => true,
 ];
 ```